 Your Guide To Digital Wedding Invitations

-Digital only wedding invitations are becoming increasingly commonplace for engaged couples.
+Digital wedding invitations are becoming increasingly commonplace for engaged couples.
 There are more services than ever before which offer digital design and distribution services.
-Some of these incorporate reminders and all of which allow you to send them to multiple people at a lower cost than printing and posting the invitations.
+Some of these incorporate reminders to guests and all of which allow you to send your invitations to multiple people at a lower cost than printing and posting physical invitations.

-In this guide we look at a range of the pros, cons and secrets of digital only invitations.
+In this guide we look at the pros, cons and secrets of digital-only invitations.

 What is a digital wedding invitation?

-Ultimately this is pretty straightforward, but it's an invitation (and/or save the date) to your wedding which is sent digitally only.
+Ultimately, this is pretty straightforward, but it's an invitation (and/or save the date) to your wedding which is sent digitally.
 This is, more often than not, sent over email as it's easier to store and find when it's needed, unlike other methods, such as social media messaging.

 What are the key advantages of digital wedding invitations?

 - They are easy to mass send and track